Did I get Ed Sheeran sued?

 Realistically?….no.
 I’ve never understood how you can sue an artist for having a song with a similar chord progression to another.
 A song is more than just a chord progression, it’s about the melody, the lyrics, the dynamics, the concept, the rhythm and everything else.
 My original track “The Girl” gets likened to Nina Simone’s “My Baby Just Cares For Me” (1958).
 Similar intro but COMPLETELY different song.
 In fact I could play a basic chord progression over and over and sing you about a third of the popular music repertoire (but then I’d just be showing off).

-I truly hope that Ed wins his day in court.
+I truly hoped that Ed had won his day in court rather than take the less expensive way out and settle.
 He’s great.
 In a world of manufactured music, I think Ed Sheeran is one of the fewer artists that bring art and originality.

 My band say to me, ‘We probably shouldn’t do that mash up anymore.’